opensource-socialnetwork/MentionNotifications/README.md

 The component requires https://www.opensource-socialnetwork.org/component/view/4844/mentions-ui

-This send notification only if person is tagged in
+This send notification only if person is tagged in comments of following:

 - Wall post created using newsfeed/profile.
 - Profile photos.